 Dieffenbachia in bath

-One of the most versatile and exotic tropical plants.
-Care is minimal.
-It needs water once or twice a week.
+This is one of the most versatile and exotic tropical plants.
+It needs minimal care.
+Just water it once or twice a week.
 During the summer it should be in a place where it gets indirect light, and during the winter it should get a few hours of sun.
 Rotate your Dieffenbachia plant every month so that it grows evenly on all sides.
-These plants can reach several meters in height
+This indoor plant can reach several meters in height.

 cast iron plant in bath